An Obscure, but Historically Exemplary British Sports Car Brand Is Making a Grand Return

 Wikipedia – Mr.choppers

-Founded by bloke named Trevor Wilkinson in 1946, TVR began as TVR Engineering after initially establishing it as Trevcar Motors.
-It originally began as a small, mechanical and autoomotive engineering consulting firm up until 1949.
-Which is when it built its first standalone chassis.
+Founded by a bloke named Trevor Wilkinson in 1946, TVR began as TVR Engineering after starting as Trevcar Motors.
+It originally began as a small, mechanical and automotive engineering consulting firm up until 1949.

-While not a full car, the company used its own chassis and parts from other vehicles to make a bit of a zombie one-off.
-After initially attempting to gain public attention in small-time motorsports, one of TVR’s designers, who raced the car, crashed.
+The result was a bit of a zombie one-off.
+After attempting to gain public attention in small-time motorsports, one of TVR’s designers, who raced the company’s first prototype, crashed.

 Rear view of a red TVR sports car with a black diffuser and a raised rear spoiler.